ynanwu/MetaGCD/README.md

 ## Training
 We provide the training script for the following 3 datasets from the NCD benchmark: [CIFAR10](https://pytorch.org/vision/stable/datasets.html)
-, [CIFAR100](https://pytorch.org/vision/stable/datasets.html) and `Tiny-ImageNet`.
+, [CIFAR100](https://pytorch.org/vision/stable/datasets.html) and [Tiny-ImageNet](https://image-net.org/download.php).
 To train the models in the paper, run the following commands:

 ```Training
 python run.py --dataset <dataset>